explodinglabs/superstack/README.md

 </p>

 _SuperStack_ is an **application backend** powered by PostgreSQL and PostgREST, routed through Caddy.
-Designed for speed, simplicity, and composability.
+Designed for speed, simplicity, and extensibility.

 ```mermaid
 flowchart TD